pudly/schmopera-hugo/content/articles/idomeneo.md

 If turbulence is too exaggerated at term, perhaps one could instead say that there was disconnect in this production.
 The singing was a veritable mixed bag.
 Meghan Lindsay sounded her best yet as Ilia, sending gathered, rich sounds out into the hall; Wallis Giunta was an athletic Idamante, her physicality dominating her singing, and at times keeping her from finding her most grounded sound; Colin Ainsworth is an open, honest Idomeneo, almost bordering on wild.

 And Measha Brueggergosman as Elettra, the literal poster child for this production, seemed to pair lovely, inspired moments of singing with a few pervasive rookie mistakes.

+If there is a through-line to Opera Atelier's productions, it is in the use of [rhetorical gesture](https://en.wikipedia.org/wiki/Chironomia) to tell stories.
+I've seen enough of their work to experience how organic and evocative this medium is; when it works, it's hardly noticeable as a style.
+Yet I did notice it all through this _Idomeneo_.

+Perhaps it's because the piece is slightly too late to warrant or accommodate

 *
 * painted backdrop, 2 benches stage right and left - classic Atelier set